inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 4. **Configuration Management:** Store sensitive information, such as database credentials and API keys, in environment variables or use a configuration management tool like `python-decouple` or Django's built-in `settings.py` for secure and environment-specific configuration.

 5. **Deployment and Scalability:** Follow best practices for deploying Django applications, including using production-ready web servers like Gunicorn or uWSGI, and consider using containerization (e.g., Docker) for deployment.
 Implement load balancing and database scaling for high-traffic applications.

+- **Pre-commit hooks**: Linters and formatters run every time we commit a change.
+  I used autoflake, isort and black for python and pymarkdown, mdformat for Markdown.

+- **Gitignore**: Keeping repository clean

+- **Autotests**: Using Unittest